Why Women Get Hot Flushes

 The centre which controls this is in a part of the brain called the hypothalamus.
 It seems that it’s changing levels of oestrogen and FSH (follicular stimulating hormone) that can upset this delicate balance.

-Women having hot flushes usually have decreased oestrogen levels and increased FSH levels, but it is important to remember that it is the changes and fluctuations in the hormone levels – rather than the actual amount of hormone being produced – that produces hot flashes.
+It is important to remember that it is the changes and fluctuations in the hormone levels – rather than the actual amount of hormone being produced – that produces hot flushes.

 For the majority of women progesterone will help control their flushes, but if they are severe then a balanced bioidentical cream combining both progesterone and oestrogen will be more effective.